Self-hosting Obsidian

 Run docker compose up -d Docker containers running

 After a few moments, CouchDB should be running and accessible at http://localhost:5984.
-You can verify this by opening the URL in your browser – you should see a JSON response welcoming you to CouchDB.
+Open the URL in your browser to verify - you should see a JSON response welcoming you to CouchDB.

 CouchDB running at localhost:5984